arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 ## Use the Cloud Editor on Chromebook

-> [!IMPORTANT]
-> The first time you use your board with a Chromebook, you need to allow access to the serial port.
->
-> To do this, attempt to upload a sketch (even if no port is available).

 Follow these steps:

 1. Open **Arduino Cloud for Chromebook** from the Launcher or go to [app.arduino.cc](https://app.arduino.cc/) in your browser.